bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 - Sequence alignment:
   - `STAR`_ for genome annotation
-  - hisat2 for genome annotation as an option
+  - bowtie, `bowtie2` and  hisat2 for genome annotation as an option
   - `seqbuster <https://github.com/lpantano/seqbuster>`_ for miRNA annotation

 - Quality control: